Meets Mondays, 4:00-5:30 p.m. ET

 The source text for this 26-unit course is Alei Shur, the Mussar classic with original translations.
 Based on the text, students engage in personal practice, study with a chevruta and va’ad, and select a personal, real-world project to take on.

-Students study a bi-weekly reading written by Alan Morinis which focuses on a specific middah, 12 middot in all.
-The middot studied are truth, equanimity, alacrity, honor, humility, gratitude, trust, love, loving-kindness, joy, faith, and order.
+You’ll study a bi-weekly reading written by Alan Morinis which focuses on a specific middah, 12 middot in all.
+They are: are truth, equanimity, alacrity, honor, humility, gratitude, trust, love, loving-kindness, joy, faith, and order.

 Accounting of the Soul, or cheshbon ha’nefesh, in a daily diary, is the core daily practice.
 You will receive a looseleaf worksheet to print out and use if you wish.
 Several times during the program, you will be asked to comment by email on your experiences working on a specific middah, along with any responses you might have to the bi-weekly reading.

 You will be matched to a compatible chevruta partner with whom you will have a meeting or telephone discussion every second week.

 Your small va’ad of 6-8 people will meet in the alternate week (between chevruta meetings) to discuss a small pre-assigned section of Alei Shur by Rabbi Shlomo Wolbe.
 This book is only in Hebrew and the translations provided have been created especially for the Mussar in Action program.

 Process reports at the mid-way and end of the program will be reflections on how your middot work shows up and applies in the active, engaged context of the project discussed above.

 During the course of the program, you will be invited to have a conversation with a senior Mussar teacher for personal interaction, questions, and guidance.